gelistir/pyutil/README.md

 	p = c.portfolio()
 ```

-There is a wealth of tools to analyse the portfolio objects. y
+There is a wealth of tools to analyse the portfolio objects.